Professor Stan Skafidas

 Professor Skafidas has over 300 publications in the fields of nanoelectronics, neural engineering, biosensors and wireless communications.
 He is listed as an inventor on 28 International patents.

-In November 2012, Professor Skafidas was elected as a Fellow to the Australian Academy of Technological Sciences and Engineering (ATSE).
+Professor Skafidas is a Fellow to the Australian Academy of Technological Sciences and Engineering (ATSE).
 Professor Skafidas is recognised for his vision, leadership and major technical accomplishments in industry, research institutions, academia and international standardisation committees.
 Adaptive frequency-hopping technology that he developed now forms a critical part of the Bluetooth standard and has been incorporated in several billion devices.
 His research in nano-electronics has advanced the disciplines of wireless communications, single chip radars and medical diagnostic systems.

 - Walla A, Hassan B, Yong J, Liang Y, Yu Y, Nasr B, Nirmalathas A, Skafidas E. A Fully Printed Backscatter Radio Transceiver.
-IEEE MTT-S International Microwave Symposium Digest.
+2019 IEEE MTT-S International Microwave Symposium (IMS).
 Institute of Electrical and Electronics Engineers.
 2019, Vol. 2019-June.

 - Erlichster M, Goudey B, Skafidas E, Kwan P. Cross-ethnicity tagging SNPs for HLA alleles associated with adverse drug reaction.
 PHARMACOGENOMICS JOURNAL.
 Nature Publishing Group.
 2019, Vol. 19, Issue 3.
 DOI: 10.1038/s41397-018-0039-z